uhm-studymax/uhm-studymax.github.io/index.md

 <img src="doc/mybuddies.png" alt="Buddies">

-### Study Playlist
+### Study Playlist (Our Spice)

 The study playlist page contains all the study playlists users have uploaded.
 You can add a study playlist to the page by entering a link to your study page.
+Each card shows an embedded spotify playlist that the user uploaded.
+So far it only allows spotify playlists links.

 <img src="doc/studyplaylist.png" alt="Study Playlist">